upper waypoint

 Leer en español.

-We’ve gathered on what should be in your emergency bag with advice from San Francisco’s Neighborhood Emergency Response Team (NERT), Listos California Emergency Preparedness Campaign (guide available in English and Spanish), Cal Fire, the American Red Cross and the Centers for Disease Control and Prevention.
-And because the pandemic isn’t over, we have tips for COVID considerations when it comes to your “go bag” too.
+Keep reading for what should be in your emergency bag with expert advice from San Francisco’s Neighborhood Emergency Response Team (NERT), Listos California Emergency Preparedness Campaign (whose guide is also available in Spanish), Cal Fire, the American Red Cross and the Centers for Disease Control and Prevention (CDC).
+And after you’ve read this, take a look at our full guide to safely and swiftly evacuating your home, including when to leave, where to go and even what to wear as you’re actively evacuating.

 • Eyeglasses or contact lenses